-We follow the 2014 National Curriculum for Science.
-To deliver the Science curriculum the children mainly work in classes.
-Teachers will expose children to a range of experiential learning opportunities using objects, equipment and resources provided by the school.
-Appropriate topic-based trips and visitors will be arranged as needed.
+We follow the 2014 National Curriculum for History.
+To deliver the History curriculum the children mainly work in classes.
+Teachers will expose children to a range of experiential learning opportunities using objects, artefacts and resources provided by the school, including appropriate topic-based trips and visitors will be arranged as needed.
 The aim is to have either one trip or visitor per topic.
 Pupils may receive a half term project on a specific topic and this will enable them to undertake independent research and individually and creatively present their research to an audience -their class.
 Teachers assess via a star and a wish feedback format.

-Whole school co-ordination and support is essential to the development of scientific ability.
+Whole school co-ordination and support is essential to the development of historical enquiry and ability.
 However it remains the responsibility of each class teacher to:

-- Develop pupils' understanding of scientific research and how this has helped to establish scientific concepts over time - Develop specific scientific skills and a sound disciplinary and substantive knowledge base - Ensure children have access to a range of equipment and resources; and they are used safely and appropriately - Ensure that pupils engage in practical experiences and that this is done safely and appropriately - Ensure that cross curricular links are made wherever possible and valuable - Differentiate activities appropriately - Review and monitor progress regularly
+- Develop pupils' understanding of historical research and how this has helped to establish scientific concepts over time - Develop specific research skills and historical knowledge - Ensure children have access to a range of artefacts and resources; and they are used safely and appropriately - Ensure that pupils engage in practical experiences and that this is done safely and appropriately - Ensure that cross curricular links are made wherever possible and valuable - Differentiate activities appropriately - Review and monitor progress regularly